 Wall anchors are generally the more economical solution to repairing a retaining wall.
 However, in some cases, wall anchor installation is not a possibility, and helical anchor installation must be considered.
 This includes situations where rocky soil is an issue, or when space restrictions make auguring a hole beyond the retaining wall an impractical solution.
 Our foundation repair specialists will be able to advise you on the most appropriate solution for you.

-At Erickson Foundation Supportworks, we provide warrantied solutions for retaining wall repair throughout New Hampshire.
+At Erickson Foundation Solutions, we provide warrantied solutions for retaining wall repair throughout New Hampshire & Massachusetts.
 For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation.

 To schedule an appointment with one of our specialists, call or e-mail us today!
-We proudly serve New Hampshire areas such as Hollis, Nashua, Manchester, Bow, Stratham, Merrimack, Litchfield, Londonderry, Plaistow, Pelham, Weare, Salem, Barrington, Goffstown and nearby.
+We proudly serve New Hampshire & Massachusetts areas such as Hollis, Nashua, Manchester, Litchfield, Bow, Stratham, Cambridge, Milford, Newmarket, Raymond, Durham, Newton Center and nearby.